 - Make the Muffin Batter: Mash your bananas in a large mixing bowl using a fork, until there are no lumps.
 Add the maple syrup, eggs, milk, and vanilla to the mashed bananas and whisk together until combined.
 Add the dry ingredients – the oat flour, whole oats, baking powder and soda, salt, and cocoa powder.
 Whisk until well combined.
 Stir in the chocolate chunks last.

-- Bake: Fill your muffin cups with the batter (I filled mine a little more than 3/4 of the way full).
-Sprinkle some extra chocolate chunks on top before baking for extra decoration, if desired.
+- Bake: Spoon batter into your muffin cups (I filled each a little more than 3/4 of the way full).
+Sprinkle some extra chocolate chunks on top before baking, if desired.
 Bake for 15-18 minutes.
 A toothpick inserted into the center of a muffin should have some moist crumbs on it but should NOT have wet batter on it.

 - Serve + Store: Enjoy while warm from the oven, with a pinch of flaky sea salt.
-Let leftovers cool and store in an airtight container at room temp for 3-4 days, or in the fridge longer.
+Let leftovers cool and store in an airtight container at room temp fo 2-3 days, or in the fridge for 5-7.
 Reheat in the microwave for warm muffin goodness.